Table of Contents

 The "Normal" Result

 If your results are within the reference range, your thyroid is technically functioning as expected.
-However, if you still feel unwell, this is where the Blue Horizon Method becomes vital.
-Look at your symptom diary.
-Are there lifestyle factors, such as high stress or poor sleep, that might be contributing?
+However, if you still feel unwell, look at your symptom diary.
 Are your nutrient levels (like Ferritin or Vitamin D) at the lower end of "normal"?
+Are there lifestyle factors contributing?

 High TSH and Low Free T4